aragos/tichu-tournament/docs/api.md

 ### Submit score for hand (PUT /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)

-Submits a score for the given hand.
-Or, **if the user is authenticated and owns this tournament or the request header contain ann appropriate pair id**, updates an already submitted score.
+**Requires that the user is authenticated and owns this tournament or the request header contain an appropriate pair id**, Submits a score for the given hand.

 #### Request Header
 Optional.
 Necessary only for overriding hand scores for non-tournament owners.